CSC207-UofT/course-project-group-044/design-document.md

 # Packaging strategies

 The packaing strategy that we use is packaging by layer.
-Because our team decide to design the program in CLEAN architecture, we create packages: "entity" for entity layer, "service" for use case layer, "controller" for controller layer.
+Because our team decide to design the program corresponds to a layer in Clean Architecture, we create packages: "entity" for entity layer, "service" for use case layer, "controller" for controller layer.
 Also, because we are using h2 database, we use "repository" as a package to organize all of our repository classes which is in use case layer in a role of gateways.
 The Outer layer are majorly HTMLs, so we put them into resources which is a good package organizing all the HTMLs.
+In addition, as shown in the resources package, we decided to package the project by feature.
+We have db.migration to control dataflow in the database, static.css to implement web format, and templates to implement html details.
+Those functions are clearly organised according to their functionality or feature.

 <!---    A brief description of which packaging strategies you considered, which you decided to use, and why. -->

 # Progress report